 Sports and outdoor activities in Phoenix

 With an average of 300 days of sunshine a year, there is no excuse not to get outdoors in Phoenix.
-Hikers, bikers, climbers and general outdoor enthusiasts will be in their element playing outside in the Sonaran Desert.
-The Valley of the Sun is home to dozens of parks and reserves, both in and around the city, that offers trails galore.
+Hikers, bikers, climbers and general outdoor enthusiasts will be in their element playing outside in the Sonoran Desert.
+The Valley of the Sun is home to dozens of parks and reserves, both in and around the city, that offer trails galore.
 From taking a leisurely wander around the red rock buttes of Papago Park to taking on the unforgettably rewarding climb up to the top of the iconic Camelback Mountain, new Phoenix residents will find outdoor activities to suit all fitness levels.

 For those who prefer to watch sport rather than take part, there is plenty of action taking place on Phoenix’s sports calendar.
 New arrivals should check out Phoenix’s local NFL team Arizona Cardinals play at least once.
 Basketball fans can see the Phoenix Suns in action at the Talking Stick Arena.

 New arrivals will be pleased to learn that there is plenty to see and do in this desert city.
 We list a few of those below.

 Phoenix Art Museum